GaloisInc/crucible/doc/dev.md

 - [ ] Remove the old version's `cabal.GHC-X.Y.Z.config` file
 - [ ] Remove outdated CPP `ifdef`s that refer to the dropped version
 - [ ] Remove outdated `if` stanzas in the Cabal files

+## LLVM versions

+The `crux-llvm` CI currently runs the against one fixed, recent version of LLVM.
+We should aim to update this LLVM version from time to time as new versions of LLVM are released.

+When updating the version of LLVM that the `crux-llvm` CI uses, complete the following steps:

+- [ ] Bump the `llvm-pretty` and `llvm-pretty-bc-parser` submodule commits to versions that support the desired version of LLVM.
+- [ ] Ensure that the `crucible-llvm-*` and `crux-llvm` packages build against the new versions of `llvm-pretty` and `llvm-pretty-bc-parser`.
+If not, update the code as needed.
+- [ ] Ensure that the `crux-llvm` test suite passes with the desired version of LLVM.
+If not, investigate why specific test cases fail.
+There is no one-size-fits-all-formula for fixing these sorts of test failures, but often times this will require changes to `llvm-pretty`, `llvm-pretty-bc-parser`, `crucible-llvm`, or a combination thereof.
+- [ ] Update `crux-llvm/README.md` to mention that a newer LLVM version is now supported (near the sentence "...
+LLVMs versions from X to Y are likely to work well ...").
+- [ ] Go to the vendored-in `.github/llvm.sh` script and check to see if there have been any changes to the script upstream (follow the URL in the comments near the top of the script).
+If there have been changes, then copy over the changes to the vendored-in script and commit them.
+- [ ] In `.github/ci.sh`, update `LINUX_LLVM_VER` and `MACOS_LLVM_VER` to the
+      desired LLVM version.
+- [ ] In `.github/Dockerfile-crux-llvm`, update `LLVM_VER` to the desired LLVM
+      version.